 Col 2:10 and in him ye are made full, who is the head of all principality and power:

 God is the source of all principality (he made everything) and power (power comes from Him.)
 He is also the ruler to which they are subject.
 (Many powers and principalities may not submit to Him now, but they will.)
-I can see no reason in this verse to favor one interpretation above the other.
+I can see no reason in this verse to favour one interpretation above the other.

 Of 12 verses in which Christ is called the head, 5 describe him as the head of the corner.
 That does not carry the connection of ruling, but supporting everyone else.
-In two more, source is seemingly the right word in the immediate context.
-In two more the context do not indicate the meaning, but common sense is against the “ruler” meaning.
+In two more, “source” is seemingly the right word in the immediate context.
+In two more the context does not indicate the meaning, but common sense is against the “ruler” meaning.
 In the other 3, source and ruler is seemingly both fitting in the context.
 Those who take head to mean ruler is following their own interpretation, not the direct teaching of the Bible.
-Of course Jesus rules.
+Of course, Jesus rules.
 But when the Bible calls him the head, the Bible is probably not referring to that.